sbernauer/breakwater/README.md

 * `binary-sync-pixels`(disabled by default): Allows use of the `PXMULTI` command.
 * `count-pixels` (disabled by default): Count the number of pixels each IP has set and expose it as Prometheus metric `breakwater_pixels`.
   Turning this feature on has a big performance impact!
+* `count-pixels-approx` (disabled by default): Like `count-pixels`, but instead of actually counting the pixels, we just divide the number of bytes by the average bytes for a pixel SET command to get a very rough estimate.

 To e.g. turn the VNC server off, build with